o-Ian/deductive_logical_resolver/README.md

 <img width="399" alt="Shape Sudoku example" src="https://github.com/o-Ian/deductive_logical_resolver/assets/49800676/8656b313-bef9-456d-9b5e-9ca7b5e92d3c">

 ## Where to find shape sudokus to solve?
 There's planty of youtube videos in that matter (most of them will work in our software), there's also books with shape sudokus.
+You just have to search for "Deductive Logical Thinking" or  "Shape Sudoku" on the web and you will find enough material.

 ## Requirements